harplife/zettelkasten/math/precalculus/Chapter 1/1_Real_Numbers.md

 > $$
 >
 > which means "$f$ takes elements from set $A$ (the domain) into set $B$ (the codomain)".
+>
+> Other than defining a Function, sets are used in Calculus; Derivatives and integrals are defined on sets.
+Series and convergence rely on subsets of numbers.

 ### Intervals